nikasimovich/arts22/_agendas/week-6.md

 ### Homework
 - Prepare two different pitches for your Fan Page project.
 Create a short presentation (Google slides, Figma, or PDF) that introduces each subject.
 Please include a visual representation, your interest in the subject, potential aspects you could focus on, and why this is worthy of a fan page in 2021.
 Be sure to think about how your subject is a topic rather than a story – one way of doing this is thinking about the subject as being active (for example, ikebana is a topic; but ikebana artists creating work during the pandemic becomes more of a story).
-- If we had time to begin the Geometric Abstraction activity in class, complete it.
+- If we had time to begin the Geometric Abstraction activity in class, complete it for Wednesday.

 ---